-Want to keep your sessions secure and free from distractions?
-Follow these best practices below.
+Want to keep your session secure and free from distractions?
+Follow these best practices.

 Restrict participant permissions

 Limited permissions stop disruptive participants from doing anything you don’t want them to.
 Go to Session Settings and make sure these participant permissions are turned off at the beginning of your session:

 - Audio: Participants can’t use their audio during the session when the Share audio check box is clear.

 - Video: Participants can’t turn their video on during the session when the Share video check box is clear.

 - Chat: Participants can’t post chat messages during the session when the Post chat messages check box is clear.

 Tip: Optionally, you can filter out profanity in chat messages instead.

 - Draw: Participants can’t edit the whiteboard or shared files when the Draw on whiteboard and files check box is clear.

 Participant permissions are turned on and off for all participants.
 You can’t turn the permissions on or off for individual participants.
 If you want to give an individual participant more permissions, promote them to a presenter.